Particular/docs.particular.net/servicecontrol/creating-config-file.md

 Default: `localhost`

-Note: If the 'ServiceControl/DbPath' setting is not set then this also changes the path of the embedded RavenDB
+Warning: If the `ServiceControl/Hostname`setting is changed and the  `ServiceControl/DbPath` setting is not set then the path of the embedded RavenDB is changed.
+Refer to [Customize RavenDB Embedded Location](configure-ravendb-location.md)

 #### ServiceControl/Port